theTB/sctm/README.md

 #### Output
 Following are the four outputs from the model:
-- Topic distributions: The learned topics by the model.
+- _Topic distributions_: The learned topics by the model.
 The last topic is always the _irrelevant topic_.
 So if the model is run with K topics, then K+1 topics are output.
 The last topic should be ignored for LDA model.
 File "_beta_".
-- Comment topic distribution: Topic distribution (over K+1 topics) of each comment.
+- _Comment topic distribution_: Topic distribution (over K+1 topics) of each comment.
 File "*y_dist.txt* ".
-- Article topic distribution: Overall topic distribution (over K topics) of each article.
+- _Article topic distribution_: Overall topic distribution (over K topics) of each article.
 File "*z_dist.txt* ".
-- Sentence selection probability: The probability of correspondence of a comment to each article sentence (see paper).
+- _Sentence selection probability_: The probability of correspondence of a comment to each article sentence (see paper).
 File "*xi_prob.txt*".

 The dot products of the article and comment topic distributions are used for the applications described in the paper.